 Agrobacterium rhizogenes-mediated potato transformation

-The first protocol described in this manuscript is set up to obtain, step-by-step, root transformation with A. rhizogenes from native plants.
-Figure 1 presents an overview of the assay, which altogether takes around 21 days (from injection of A. rhizogenes to selection of fluorescent roots).
-Once the hairy roots are obtained, the plant can be studied as a composite (wild type shoot, transgenic root) or the transgenic hairy roots can be excised to let them grow autonomously in Gamborg B5 medium.
-The procedure has been carried out with S. tuberosum spp. tuberosum (cv.
+In this manuscript the step-by-step procedure set up to obtain transformed root with A. rhizogenes is presented.
+Figure 1 presents an overview of the assay, which altogether takes around 5-6 weeks (from injection of A. rhizogenes to obtain fully developed hairy roots).
+Then, the plant can be studied as a composite (wild type shoot, transgenic root) or the transgenic hairy root clones can be excised and grown autonomously in solid Gamborg B5 medium supplemented with 2% sucrose.
+Alternatively, the hairy roots can be massively propagated using the liquid Gamborg B5 media.
+The procedure presented has been carried out with S. tuberosum spp. tuberosum (cv.
 Désirée).

-The method to monitor the procedure and obtain potato transgenic hairy roots has been validated using the DsRed2 transformation marker that allows the easy identification of the transgenic hairy roots from those that are not transgenic using red fluorescence.
-In Figure 3, the hairy roots that contains the T-DNA from the binary vector exhibited red fluorescence when illuminated with green light.
-A negative control using the untransformed Agrobacterium showed no red fluorescence (Figure 3C), overall indicating the suitability of the DsRed2 transformation marker to show the transgenic hairy roots (Figure 3D).
+The method to monitor the procedure and to obtain potato transgenic hairy roots has been validated using a binary vector with the DsRed as a transformation marker (PK7GWIWG2_II-RedRoot from VIB-Department of Plant Systems Biology at Universiteit Gent).
+This allowed the easy distinction of transgenic hairy roots from non-transgenic by the red fluorescence.
+According to that, in Figure 3 the transformed hairy roots exhibited red fluorescence when illuminated with green light.
+The negative control using the untransformed Agrobacterium showed no red fluorescence (Figure 3C), overall indicating the suitability of the DsRed transformation marker to identify the transgenic hairy roots (Figure 3D).
 Other transformation markers such as antibiotic resistance can be used as described by other authors23, 24, however, the antibiotics in the media can produce a growth delay in transgenic roots containing the marker.

 [Place Figure 3 here]